Disney Transport: Features

 Each Disney resort features passenger information system that display real-time estimates for the next bus arrival to each destination.
 This system uses GPS tracking to provide projected wait times, with buses typically arriving at intervals of 20 minutes or less.
 Onboard, recorded announcements inform passengers about points of interest along the route along with upcoming stops, with GPS technology ensuring the appropriate messages play at the correct locations.
 All buses are air-conditioned and accessible, equipped to accommodate up to two wheelchairs or mobility scooters per vehicle.
 Strollers must be folded before boarding.

 Between 2014 and May 2016, dedicated bus lanes were installed along Buena Vista Drive between Epcot Center Drive and Disney Springs.
 These exclusive lanes provide buses traveling to and from Disney Springs and Typhoon Lagoon with a separate right-of-way in the median of Buena Vista Drive, reducing travel times.

 Fleet

-Disney Transport operates a fleet of nearly 490 buses, primarily 40 ft Gillig Low Floor models.
+Disney Transport operates a fleet of 422 buses, primarily 40 ft Gillig Low Floor models.
 The fleet currently is the third largest fleet of any Florida transportation system, behind Miami's Metrobus and the Jacksonville Transportation Authority.

 In 2014, Disney experimented with adding 60 ft articulated buses as a pilot project to increase capacity on certain routes.
 However, no articulated buses have been purchased since that time.
 All Disney Transport buses run on R50 renewable diesel fuel.

 The system is supported by two bus depots: one near the Magic Kingdom Car Care Center and another on Recycle Way near Animal Kingdom.